-- Manually You can issue a classify command in NerveCenter Client to classify one, several, or all nodes in the database.
-Procedures for issuing such commands are described in Manually Changing the SNMP Version Used to Manage a Node on page 116. - Automatically NerveCenter can be configured to classify nodes when they are added to its database (discovered from a trap, added from a platform such as OpenView Network Node Manager, or imported from another NerveCenter).
+- Manually You can issue a classify command in NerveCenter Client to classify one, several, or all nodes in the database. - Automatically NerveCenter can be configured to classify nodes when they are added to its database (discovered from a trap, added from a management platform, or imported from another NerveCenter).